|Home | Parent||← Go →||Prior | Next|

 A Collection(), and all supported browser apps, can contain several types of items: bookmarks, folders, and separators.
 We refer to these item types collectively as bookmarks content items, or just content …

 A bookmark is a reference to a URL on the internet.
 Besides the URL, a bookmark can have several other attributes such as its name, tags, comments (description), shortcut key, lineage, and various statistics.
-Bookmarks are called links in Delicious.
+What we call a bookmark is called url in Pinboard.

 Although they can look similar other folders, most web browsers have two or three of what we call hard folders.
 Like the hardware inside your computer, you cannot change the name or location of a hard folder by typing with your keyboard or clicking with your mouse.